-You will never replace all the negative self-talk with positive.
-In some cases, it may even be inappropriate.
+You will have to replace negative self-talk with positive.
+You will always have the inner voice in your head, you just have to replace the attitude.
+When changing negative self-talk you may find that in some cases it may even be appropriate.
 But most of the time positive reinforcement is better and negativity.

 Now, gradually replace negative self-talk with positive.
 When you make mistakes don’t yell in your head “Stupid!” or “Idiot!” consider what happened and what you can learn from it (you either win some or learn some).

 Decide how to be better next time.
 If something bad happens to you, don’t start the endless “Why me?” cycle.
 We, humans, are smart and we’ll always find an answer to “why me” question and it will not make out day better.
 Think about what you can learn from the experience and understand that this was just statistical probability catching up with you, not a deep flaw in your character.

 It takes a lot of time to change the way we think.
 Research suggests that it takes on average 66 days for a habit to stick.

 Make a habit out of positive self-talk.
 Become excellent at catching yourself when you slip into negativity and your days will be a lot lighter.
 Don’t forget to give yourself some credit every now and then.